 The Events Calendar Plugin (TEC)

 TEC is the most popular events plugin for WordPress, with over 700,000 active installs.
-This Overview Video highlights some of the features of TEC.

 One of the reasons we started using this plugin was because it integrates with the Beaver Builder Themer, allowing for easy customization of events single and archive pages.
 Beyond that, there is a lot of documentation for using and customizing this plugin and a lot of published blog posts about using it effectively.
 Setting up events is straight forward and similar to creating a new blog post: